xyz-harshal/Airavat/README.md

 - 🧠 Visualize brain activity patterns in 3D
 - 🤖 Leverage AI for automated clinical insights

-> **Note:** Airavat is a next-generation neural modeling platform that transforms how clinicians interact with patient brain data.
+> **Note:** NeuroTwin is a next-generation neural modeling platform that transforms how clinicians interact with patient brain data.

 ## ✨ Key Features